 Many organizations are finding themselves faced with the uncertainty of an economic downturn and rising inflation.
-This guide highlights many of our best practices in employee engagement and retention to help you improve the employee experience, reduce turnover, and enter 2023 stronger and more sustainable.
+This guide highlights many of our best practices in employee engagement and retention to help you improve the employee experience in 2023.
 Topics like:

 Hiring the right people is ground zero for decreasing turnover rates.
 And with the high cost of hiring new talent post-COVID — Harvard Business School estimates it can take up to six months to break even on a new hire investment — it’s critical to get it right the first time.